sandalbanditten/cif/README.md

 # cif

-A character builder like Pathbuilder2e, but for the Cosmere TTRPG.
+A character builder, like Pathbuilder2e, but for the Cosmere TTRPG.

 ## Name
 Connection